Michal-St/phalcon-schedule/README.md

 ### Usage

-Each of schedule point has start and end time, so it might have one of three status:
+Each of schedule point has start and end time, so it can have one of three status:
 - before
 - active
 - after

-Also each schedule point has own type so we can configurate many points with different types.
+Also each schedule point has it's own type so we can configurate many points with different types.
 Class \Modules\Schedule has two major methods:

 - getByType($type) - get all schedule points with the same type